srl-labs/learn-srlinux/docs/kb/event-handler.md

 2. user-provided options are passed in the `options` JSON object.

 ### Output
-A MicroPython script must return a single paremeter, which is a JSON string with a structure expected by the Event Handler.
+A MicroPython script must return a single parameter, which is a JSON string with a structure expected by the Event Handler.

 The structure of the output JSON string adheres to the following schema: